Absence of the breakdown of ferrodark solitons exhibiting a snake instability

 \textit{Absence of breakdown of type-II FDSs and proliferation of confined vortex dipoles---} Let us now consider an open FDS in a spin-1 BEC confined by a hard-wall potential in a 2D square domain and study its real time dynamics.
 We initially impose a cosinusoidal transverse perturbation, with a system-size wavelength (much larger than the soliton width), to the FDS [Fig.~\ref{f:oscillation} a(1)].
-For a type-I FDS, since the inertial mass is positive, it exhibits elastic oscillations [Fig.~\ref{f:oscillation}(a1)-(a5)]~\cite{footnotepositivemass}.
-Applying the same transverse deformation to the type-II FDS (Fig.~\ref{f:oscillation} [b(1)]), its dynamics are rather different: the magnitude of the transverse perturbation increases initially with time [Fig.~\ref{f:oscillation} (b1)-(b3)], as an unavoidable consequence of the negative inertial mass and the snake instability [Fig.~\ref{f:instabilitytypeII} (d)(e)].
+For a type-I FDS, since the inertial mass is positive, it exhibits elastic oscillations [Figs.~\ref{f:oscillation}(a1)-\ref{f:oscillation}(a5)]~\cite{footnotepositivemass}.
+Applying the same transverse deformation to the type-II FDS (Fig.~\ref{f:oscillation} [b(1)]), its dynamics are rather different: the magnitude of the transverse perturbation increases initially with time [Figs.~\ref{f:oscillation}(b1)-\ref{f:oscillation}(b3)], as an unavoidable consequence of the negative inertial mass and the snake instability [Figs.~\ref{f:instabilitytypeII}(d) and \ref{f:instabilitytypeII}(e)].
 We would normally expect that the type-II FDS breaks down at later times.
 However the initial linear growth of the amplitude saturates and subsequently the FDS enters a nonlinear regime.
-Significantly, the FDS topological structure persists without fragmenting into pieces and exhibits chaotic dynamics at late times [Fig.~\ref{f:oscillation} (b6)-(b15)].
+Significantly, the FDS topological structure persists without fragmenting into pieces and exhibits non-periodic and complex nonlinear dynamics at late times [Figs.~\ref{f:oscillation}(b4)-\ref{f:oscillation}(b15)].